tpierrain/wiked/README.md

 To my mates:

-+ [__Cyrille MARTRAIRE__](http://cyrille.martraire.com/), for having given me the inspiration to finaly got rid of wikis for my entreprise-class projects
++ [__Cyrille MARTRAIRE__](http://cyrille.martraire.com/), for having given me the inspiration to finally got rid of wikis for my entreprise-class projects
 + __Christophe LALLEMENT__ and __Alexandre NAVARRO__, for having given me the hint to rely on the existing maven site plugin.